thirtified/paypal-commerce-platform-ios/README.md

 ## Running the Demo App

+- Inside of your cloned repo, run `pod install` to install project dependencies.
+Here are [instructions to install CocoaPods](https://guides.cocoapods.org/using/getting-started.html) if you don't already have it.

 - Make sure to now open the **Xcode workspace** instead of the project file when going to build/run the project.
 This is called `PayPalCommercePlatform.xcworkspace`.

 - Choose the `Demo` app target from the drop-down menu before clicking the run/play button to run the app.
 Choose the simulator appropriate for your testing needs.
 See screenshot below.